-- 000-099 Preparatory courses - 100-2999 Lower division (first and second year) courses
+100-2999 - Lower division (first and second year) courses

-Students enrolled in Associate Degree programs take courses in the lower division.
-The letters that accompany the numbering system normally refer to the course subject manner, such as MAN = management.
+Students enrolled in Diploma and Associate of Applied Science degree programs take courses in the lower division.
+The letters that must accompany the numbering system normally refer to the course subject matter, such as MAN = management and CIS = computer information systems.
 The numbers that follow the course prefix increase in sequence to indicate a more in-depth and complex level of the particular subject area.